lukemico/responsive-layout/readme.md

 Exercise.
 2

 	1. n/a.
-To be developered as next steps
+To be developed as next steps

 ##### Versioning
 * I used Git for versioning.
 For the versions available, see the tags on this repository.